-Meister Eckhart Divinity School honorary degrees are the same type of degrees one would receive from any church sponsored school in america or abroad.
-These degrees allow you to use the respective postnomial, such as "D.Div." or "D.D".
+Meister Eckhart Divinity School honorary degrees are the same type of Degrees one would receive from any church sponsored school around the world.
+These Degrees allows one to use the respective postnomial, such as "MDiv.", "DD" etc.

 Typically, a degree will open many doors.
-Thus, thousands of people around the globe have already received honorary degrees either from a church or a university.
-Most countries have recognized church degrees for centuries.
+Thus, thousands of people worldwide have already received honorary degrees either from a church or a university.
+Most countries have recognized such church degrees for centuries.

-Honorary degrees do not bestow authority, such as performing pastoral functions or anything that requires state or federal licensing.
+Honorary degrees do not bestow authority, such as performing pastoral functions or anything that requires State or federal licensing.
 It is strictly a religious degree.
-However, it does allow you to use the appropriate title as well as to list it on résumés and job applications.
+However, it does allow one to use the appropriate title as well as to list it on Résumés and job applications.

-If you are an ordained or licensed clergy person, an honorary degree may give you more credibility and authority in church and society.
-If you are not an ordained or licensed clergy person and would like to be incardinated into a church, the school may make recommendations, as appropriate, or refer you to a suitable jurisdiction.
+For an ordained or licensed clergy person an honorary degree may give more credibility and authority in church and society.
+For not ordained or licensed clergy wanting to be incardinated into a church, the school may make recommendations, as appropriate, or referrals to a suitable jurisdiction.

 Policy And Procedures

 This section outlines the School's policy and procedures in regards to the granting of honorary degrees.
 Meister Eckhart Divinity School has begun granting honorary degrees since 2018.